 Retirement Plan Provisions

 Plan 1 Plan 2 Plan 3

 About Plan 1 About Plan 2

-Plan 1 is a defined benefit plan.
-The Plan 2 is a defined benefit plan.
-The About the Hybrid Retirement Plan

-retirement benefit is based on a retirement benefit is based on a The Hybrid Retirement Plan combines

-member's age, creditable service and member's age, creditable service and the features of a defined benefit plan

-average final compensation at average final compensation at and a defined contribution plan.
-Most

-retirement using a formula. retirement using a formula. members hired on or after January 1,

-Employees are eligible for Plan 1 if Employees are eligible for Plan 2 if 2014 are in this plan, as well as Plan 1

-their membership date is before July their membership date is on or after and Plan 2 members who were

-1, 2010, and they were vested as of July 1, 2010, or their membership date eligible and opted into the plan during

-January 1, 2013. is before July 1, 2010, and they were a special election window. (see

-not vested as of January 1, 2013.
-"Eligible Members")

-• The defined benefit is based on a

-member's age, creditable service

-and average final compensation at

-retirement using a formula.

-The benefit from the defined

-contribution component of the plan

-depends on the member and

-employer contributions made to the

-plan and the investment

-performance of those contributions.

-• In addition to the monthly benefit

-payment payable from the defined

-benefit plan at retirement, a member

-may start receiving distributions

-from the balance in the defined

-contribution account, reflecting the

-contributions, investment gains or

-losses, and any required fees.
+About Plan 2 Plan 2 is a defined benefit plan.
+The retirement benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
+Employees are eligible for Plan 2 if their membership date is on or after About the Hybrid Retirement Plan The Hybrid Retirement Plan combinent the features of a defined benefit plan and a defined contribution plan.
+Most members hired on or after January 1, 2014 are in this plan, as well as Plan 1 and Plan 2 members who were eligible and opted into the plan during a special election window. (see "Eligible Members") The defined benefit is based on a member's age, creditable service and average final compensation at retirement using a formula.
+The benefit from the defined contribution component of the plan depends on the member and employer contributions made to the plan and the investment performance of those contributions.
+In addition to the monthly benefit payment payable from the defined benefit plan at retirement, a member may start receiving distributions from the balance in the defined contribution account, reflecting the contributions, investment gains or